sasha-grajdeanu/Programare_Avansata_Laborator/README.md

 - Create the Network class containing a List of identifiable nodes. (*solved*)
 - Create a method that computes the importance of a node in the network, as the number of its connections to other nodes. (*solved*)
 - Create a network object containing persons, companies and relationships and print it on the screen.
 When printing the network, the nodes must be ordered according to their importance. (*solved*)

+## Laboratorul nr.
+4

+### Compulsory

+- Create a Maven project. (*solved*)
+- Create an object-oriented model of the problem.
+Students and projects have names.
+Make sure the objects of these classes are comparable. (*solved*)
+- Create the students and the projects described in the example.
+Use streams in order to easily create the objects. (*solved*)
+- Put all the students in a LinkedList and print them sorted by their names. (*solved*)
+- Put all the projects in a TreeSet and print them sorted by their names. (*solved*)